How to Fix Slow Boot Time in Windows 10?

 Enable faster Booting Sequence

-Try these multiple steps to skip the spinning Windows logo and speed up your boot process.
+Follow these steps to skip the spinning Windows logo and speed up your boot process.
 You can try these different steps for instant results.
-To do this, follow these steps.

 • Press Windows + R windows shortcut keys to launch Run and type “msconfig”, press Enter.